 If you’d like to make the spring holidays a little more homestead-y and home-grown, here’s how to grow bitter herbs for Passover.
 We’ve given detailed instructions for growing four bitter herbs, with suggestions for a few others.
 Shalom and Happy Passover!

 The following article includes excerpts from our newest book, Homestead Holidays, which walks homestead families through the holidays of the year.
 Learn to grow your homestead family by celebrating together amidst all the work of each season.
-To sign up to learn about the books release, please see below.

 What do Bitter Herbs Represent in Passover?